aeckhoff/wfEngine/docs/documentation.markdown

     }

 At first we check, if the submitted hashtag corresponds to the session hashtag and we check if the last called command was 'default'.
-The we can validate the submitted form data.
+Then we can validate the submitted form data.
 If there was an error, we show the form again by returning the 'default' command.
-Otherwise we return the "save" command.
+Otherwise we return the 'save' command.

     public function saveAction() {
         if (!$this->wf->checkGivenHash() || !$this->wf->checkLast('validate') || $this->wf->commandWasCalledExternal()) {